Hurricane Melissa threatens to bring catastrophic flooding, landslides to Jamaica, Haiti

 "Unfortunately for places along the projected path of this storm, it is increasingly dire," Jamie Rhome, the hurricane center's deputy director, said earlier on Saturday.
 He said the storm will continue to move slowly for up to four days.

-Authorities in Jamaica said on Saturday that the Norman Manley International Airport in Kingston will be closed at 8 p.m. local time.
-It did not say whether it will close the Sangster airport in Montego Bay, on the western side of the island.
+"There is nowhere that will escape the wrath of this hurricane," Richard Thompson, acting director general of the Office of Disaster Preparedness and Emergency Management, said.

+He said all members of the National Response Team are now on full alert.

 More than 650 shelters were activated in Jamaica.
-Officials said warehouses across the island were well-stocked and thousands of food packages prepositioned for quick distribution if needed.
+Officials said warehouses across the island were well-stocked and thousands of food packages were pre-positioned for quick distribution if needed.

 Damaged homes, rising water